ansible-community/ansible-bender/README.md

   * Ansible needs to be built against python 3
 * Python 3

-I understand that the last two requirements are pretty tough: you can always run bender in a privileged container.
+Last two requirements can be pretty tough: you can always run bender in a privileged container.

 #### Setting up buildah and podman